JohayraPrithula/HospitalDatabase/README.md

 # Hospital Database System with Python and MySQL

 ## About
 This repo is a simple MySQL implementaion with python.
-It contains 5 basic functions that works on a local fatabase.
+It contains 5 basic functions that works on a local database.

 ## Packages: